peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 ### Conclusion

-I am well aware there is still quite some work to make [Stylo](https://stylojs.com) bulletproof but it is quite exciting because challenging 😉.
+I am well aware there is still quite some work to make [Stylo](https://stylojs.com) bulletproof but it is quite exciting because it is also challenging 😉.

 To infinity and beyond!
 David